 - For an initial discussion about your proposal, please contact Matthew Allgood, Grants Officer, tel: 020 7089 9014.
 Email: firstname.lastname@example.org

 Community Engagement Programme 2016/17 Guidelines.

-There are two remaining application deadlines in 2016/17.
+There is one remaining deadline in 2016/17.
 Groups may make one application to our grant programmes in 2016/17 whether successful or not:

 - Noon on Friday 16th December 2016 (for projects, activities and events starting from late January 2017)

 Other useful resources